axelson/dep_viz/README.md

 - [x] All files view default fix
   - Selected file view should replace all files view
 - [x] In sample, f.ex should depend on c_export.ex, yet it isn't highlighted in ancestors view
-- [ ] New controller action that simply serves a `.dot` file
 - [ ] Replace file-tree naming with selected file
-- [ ] Allow choosing a preset xref_graph.dot to be shown via dropdown
 - [ ] Searching should filter the top stats also
   - And maybe show the search text as well
 - [ ] Add updated info box hover mode for dependers view